UBC-MDS/ds-toolbox/chapters/en/module5.md

 </opt>
 </choice>

-Is opening a pull request essentially the same as merging a branch locally?
+Is opening a pull request the same as merging a branch locally?

-Select the correct option

 <choice id = 10>
 <opt text='Yes, it is the same, you are just merging branches, either using the GitHub UI or your local interface' >